“The Lord has appeared of old to me, saying, ‘Yes, I have loved you with an everlasting love….’” (Jeremiah 31:3)

 But infinity of the other kind–living forever and ever, world without end–is just as mind-boggling.
 How could that work?
 How could we exist knowing that nothing would ever end?

-Someone protests, “Well, I’ve been bad and I know God cannot love someone like me.”
+Someone protests, “Well, I’ve been bad and God cannot love someone like me.”
 That’s so patently ridiculous as to be laughable.
 Scripture says, “God demonstrates His own love for us in that while we were yet sinners, Christ died for us” (Romans 5:8).
+Furthermore, “He Himself knows our frame; He is mindful that we are but dust” (Psalm 103:14).
+The God who made you and me is under no illusion about us.
+He knows He’s dealing with humble stuff and got no bargain when He saved us.
+When we sin, the only one surprised is us.

 If God loved only the worthy, He would be mighty lonely.